What to visit in Lille?

 4 days to celebrate the best street food culture.
 Participants can enjoy delicious food in the festival's multitude of food trucks together with concerts and other entertainment.

-Fête de l'Anim (November): Immerse yourself in the heart of animated cinema around numerous screenings, masterclasses, meetings, previews, in the name of cinema for all types of cinephiles.
+Fête de l'Anim (November): Immerse yourself in the heart of animated cinema around numerous screenings, masterclasses, meetings, and previews, in the name of cinema for all types of cinephiles.

 Christmas Market (December)

-Christmas village which brings together numerous chalets with handicrafts from all over the world.
+Christmas village brings together numerous chalets with handicrafts from all over the world.
 Ideally, you should visit while enjoying gingerbread cakes and mulled wine while Christmas carols fill the air.

 This was our short guide for Lille.
-Traveling through the European Capital of Culture, between the charm linked to the contaminations of ancient settlements in the old town and the lively markets and estaminets of the dynamic and young centre.
+Traveling through the European Capital of Culture, between the charm linked to the contaminations of ancient settlements in the old town and the lively markets and estaminets of the dynamic and young center.
 Never stop exploring beautiful places and check our other articles, and follow @thewalkingparrot to keep up to date when the article will be published.